Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

 #### Prerequisites

 - At least one product is created, see [Create a product](#create-a-product).
-- At least one connection is created, see [Create a connection](/Channels/Integration/CreateConnection.md).
+- At least one connection is created.

+[comment]: <> (Add link to chapter in Channels when documentation is written)

 #### Procedure
 *PIM > Products > Tab LIST*